symfony/symfony-docs/mailer.rst

     When using SMTP, the default timeout for sending a message before throwing an exception is the value defined in the `default_socket_timeout`_ PHP.ini option.

-    .. versionadded:: 5.1

-        The usage of ``default_socket_timeout`` as the default timeout was introduced in Symfony 5.1.

 .. tip::

     If you want to override the default host for a provider (to debug an issue using